vergiliu/vergiliu.github.io/_drafts/aws.md

 CloudWatch
 - monitoring (ELB) dashboard
 - details about zones, and request types
+- we can create an Alarm in CloudWatch that triggers an event in the auto-scale group

 S3 (Simple Storage System)
 - charged is done based on storage and requests of data (in and out), not on bucket(s) creation